 - Feedback analysis and Drafting of Draft 1 of the updated standard (Jan-Apr 2023)

-- 2nd Consultation Round on Draft 1, including a few country case studies and regional workshops (May-Sep 2023)
+- 2nd Consultation Round on Draft 1, including webinars, country case studies and regional workshops (May-Sep 2023)

-- Feedback analysis and Drafting of reparation of Draft 2 (Sep-Oct 2023)
+- Feedback analysis and preparation of Draft 2 (Sep-Oct 2023)

 - Validation consultations on Draft 2 (Oct-Nov 2023)